Albania national under-21 football team: 2009–2013

 In the qualifiers of the 2009 UEFA European Under-21 Football Championship Albania was fourth out of 6 teams in the final ranking, leaving behind the Faroe Islands and Azerbaijan, but trailing behind Italy, Croatia and Greece.
 In the qualifiers of the 2011 UEFA European Under-21 Football Championship Albania left again behind Azerbaijan but trailed Scotland, Belarus, and Austria in the final rankings.
 In the qualifiers of the 2013 UEFA European Under-21 Football Championship Albania came last trailing behind Russia, Portugal, Poland, and Moldova.
 However, as a consolation for the first time an Albanian footballer, Armando Sadiku was the top goalscorer of the group.
 Albania drew in Russia against the famous hosts during that tournament, a noticeable fact.
-Albania were also able to drew against Portugal in Durres with 2-2 during this qualifying.
-Albania suffered close loses against Poland in Grudziądz with 4-3 and to Russia with 0–1 in Durres respectively.
+Albania were also able to draw against Portugal in Durrës with 2–2 during this qualifying.
+Albania suffered close loses against Poland in Grudziądz with 4–3 and to Russia with 0–1 in Durrës respectively.